-16.11 MPLAB ICD 2 In-Circuit Debugger
+14.8 MPLAB ICD In-Circuit Debugger

-Microchip's In-Circuit Debugger, MPLAB ICD 2, is a powerful, low-cost, run-time development tool, connecting to the host PC via an RS-232 or high-speed USB interface.
-This tool is based on the Flash PICmicro MCUs and can be used to develop for these and other PICmicro microcontrollers.
-The MPLAB ICD 2 utilizes the in-circuit debugging capability built into the Flash devices.
-This feature, along with Microchip's In-Circuit Serial ProgrammingTM (ICSPTM) protocol, offers cost effective in-circuit Flash debugging from the graphical user interface of the MPLAB Integrated Development Environment.
-This enables a designer to develop and debug source code by setting breakpoints, single-stepping and watching variables, CPU status and peripheral registers.
-Running at full speed enables testing hardware and applications in real-time.
-MPLAB ICD 2 also serves as a development programmer for selected PICmicro devices.
+Microchip's In-Circuit Debugger, MPLAB ICD, is a powerful, low cost, run-time development tool.
+This tool is based on the FLASH PIC16F87X and can be used to develop for this and other PICmicro microcontrollers from the PIC16CXXX family.
+The MPLAB ICD utilizes the in-circuit debugging capability built into the PIC16F87X.
+This feature, along with Microchip's In-Circuit Serial ProgrammingTM protocol, offers cost-effective in-circuit FLASH debugging from the graphical user interface of the MPLAB Integrated Development Environment.
+This enables a designer to develop and debug source code by watching variables, single-stepping and setting break points.
+Running at full speed enables testing hardware in real-time.

-16.12 PRO MATE II Universal Device Programmer
+14.9 PRO MATE II Universal Device Programmer